Alabama Auto Insurance [Rates + Cheap Coverage Guide]

 Alabama is an “at-fault” state.
 This means that if you are the at-fault driver, you are liable for personal injury or property claims.

-In addition to Alabama being an “at-fault” state, in case of an accident, Alabama state law requires drivers to have the following minimum liability insurance:
+In addition to Alabama being an “at-fault” state, in case of an accident, state law requires drivers to have the following minimum coverage for auto insurance in Alabama:

 - $25,000 to cover death or bodily injury per person